Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Results

 \subsection{Genetic programming evolves linear and non-linear symbolic policies}

-To study whether GP is able to efficiently evolve symbolic policies we first consider a stochastic harmonic oscillator (SHO) with a static environment setting.
-For this particular control problem the optimal LQG controller gives us a upper bound on the fitness (Figure~\ref{Fig: results}A, black curve).
-Given the simplicity of the control problem, even random search can find control policies with close to optimal performance (Figure~\ref{Fig: results}A, gray dots).
-However, these policies can take a long time and many experiments to find (Figure~\ref{Fig: results}A, purple curve), resulting in low consistency of the validation scores across different runs.
-Ideally, evolution should find such policies faster and more consistently.
-Indeed, using evolution strategies to optimise NDEs allows us to quickly find control policies close to optimal (Figure~\ref{Fig: results}A, green curve).
+To study whether GP can successfully evolve dynamic symbolic policies, we first consider the SHO and acrobot environments with noisy full state observability (Figs.~\ref{Fig: ho_results}b and \ref{Fig: acrobot_results}b).
+In the SHO, we define the linear quadratic Gaussian (LQG) controller as the upper bound fitness (horizontal black lines).
+The fitness of random search improved during optimisation (purple curves), but did not converge near the upper bound nor the other methods.
+Random search did occasionally discover a policy that competes with the evolutionary approaches, but not consistently (purple dots).
+Moving forward, we will no longer consider random search as a baseline, but the results were similar across all tasks.
+NDEs converged to a high fitness quickly and consistently, approximating the upper bound fitness in the SHO (green curves and dots).

-To validate that GP can evolve symbolic policies that reach similar performance, we first optimized static symbolic policies (Figure~\ref{Fig: results}A, blue curve).
-The initial average best fitness of GP-S is already close to the optimal fitness, which indicates that well-performing static policies already exist in the randomly sampled initial population, which is likely a result of the small search space of GP-S. However, from there on GP is not able to find policies reaching the optimal fitness, indicating that the forward policies do not have enough complexity to match the optimal controller.
-We next used GP to optimize dynamic symbolic policies (Figure~\ref{Fig: results}A, orange curve).
-The average best fitness of GP-D begins significantly lower than GP-S does, reflecting the much larger search space and in turn lower probability to randomly sample a high-performing policy.
-However, from there on GP quickly converges to policies that are optimal or close to optimal, indicating that its internal dynamics are beneficial to deal with noisy observations.
-The GP-D solutions are also highly consistent across trials, although there was one outlier with less good performance (Figure~\ref{Fig: results}A, blue dots).
+To validate that symbolic policies reach similar performance as the NDE, we first optimised static symbolic policies (blue curves).
+The initial fitness of GP-S started close to the upper bound fitness in the SHO, which indicates that well-performing static policies exist in the initial population, which is a result of the small search space of GP-S. However, from there, GP was not able to evolve policies reaching the optimal fitness, indicating that static policies are not complex enough to match the optimal controller.
+Similarly, in the acrobot swing-up task, GP-S began at a high fitness, but did not improve much during evolution.
+In both tasks, GP-S converged significantly higher than RS, but was outperformed by the NDE in terms of fitness.